57blocks/website-article/articles/Frontend Performance Optimization/README.md

 tags: ["Frontend", "Performance"]
 thumb: "thumb.png"
 thumb_h: "thumb_h.png"
 intro: "If your site is loading slowly, what can you do to troubleshoot and fix what’s causing those long page load times?
-Here, we provide a way to approach front end troubleshooting and strategies to improve page load results.
+Here, we provide a way to approach frontend troubleshooting and strategies to improve page load results.
 To help visualize how page loading works, we explain the page load journey including associated metrics for each step.
-Read on to discover how to improve your front end site experience using seven Web Vitals (some of which are Core Metrics) and ten optimization strategies."
+Read on to discover how to improve your frontend site experience using seven Web Vitals (some of which are Core Metrics) and ten optimization strategies."
 ---

 In the current digital landscape, a website's performance is a critical factor in attracting and retaining users.
 With users expecting pages to load within a few seconds, sites and apps that deliver fast-loading, resolution-responsive pages tend to retain visitors for longer and experience improved conversion rates.
 Frontend performance optimization plays a pivotal role in achieving these outcomes.
 This article delves into key frontend performance optimization strategies that can enhance website speed, interactivity, and user satisfaction.